Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

 - Enable IMAP/POP3

   Click all the checkboxes in the third tab.
 You know what I am talking about when you see it.

+# How to use it?

+Now everything is ready.
+You can start to use your own mail server with your preferred domain name from now on.
+You can also make a web mail server on your Synology NAS if you would like to, however, I don't think it is necessary in my experience.

+However, before telling you how to configure the mail client, I'd like to tell you how to customize your own username of the email.

+## Customize your username

+On default, the username of an email address, which means the letters before the `@` mark, provided by Synology Mail server is your user name of the Synology NAS OS.
+For example, if you sign in your NAS with the username `hakubill`, the email address will be `hakubill@yourdomain.com`.
+Every user on your NAS's OS has an independent email address and space to store the emails.

+However, if you want to use another username for the email, you don't need to add a new user.
+You can create an alias for your self.
+You can find it on your Mail Server App.
+For example, you create an alias named `me` for yourself.
+Then you can use `me@yourdomain.com` as your email address. `me@yourdomain.com` and `yourusername@yourdomain.com` are both valid, and they share the same email space, which means that all the emails sent to `me@yourdomain.com` can also be found when you log in as `yourusername@yourdomain.com`.

+## Configure your mail client

+Next I will use the built-in Mail App on macOS as an example to show how to configure your mail client.
+The build-in Mail App on iOS and iPadOS is almost completely same.
+You can also use other mail clients like Thunderbird, Outlook, etc.

+- Go to the Preferences Settings of the Mail App.

+- Go to account tab and click the "+" button to add a new account.

+- Select "Other Account" and click "Continue".

+- Here write the OS's Username, your email address and the password of the OS's username.
+If you set an alias, enter your alias email address here.

+- Click log in.
+Then it will say that it failed to verify the username or password.
+And more textfields will appear.
+Enter the username again.
+Keep account type as IMAP and enter the domain name of your mail server, `mail.yourdomain.com` in my case.
+Then go forward.

+- Now everything should be done.
+You can use your email now!
+Congratulations!

+# Notice

+Although you can send and receive emails now by theory, you may encounter some problem when trying to send a email.
+Many public email service providers will ban your email and return it because it is sent from an unknown domain and is highly likely to be a spam email.
+Of course, there's a way to solve it.
+You can add a SPF record to your authority DNS server.
+You can find many online tutorials on how to do it.
+If you use Synology NAS, you can use the built-in DNS service provided by Synology.
+But I have no time to learn about it now.
+See you next time.